OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-Python.md

 ```

-#### Installing Additional Python Modules
+### Installing Additional Python Modules

-You can choose to install the light version of Python or Python3, and then install the individual packages that you require.
+There's two ways to install additional Python modules on the Omega, either using `opkg` to install precompiled packages, or using `pip`, the Python package manager.

+#### Using `opkg`

+Once you've installed Python (or Python3), you can use `opkg` to install additional Python packages.
+This is probably the quicker method, but the selection of available packages is likely smaller than when using `pip`.

 To see a list of the python packages available via `opkg`, enter the following commands: